 6. Lure retriever saves money

 A good ole lure retriever saves a ton of money.
 When fishing around deep brush, snags are going to happen.
 Breaking off a couple $10 baits can get you in a foul mood.
 Tungsten weights, premium hooks, crankbaits and jigs are not cheap.
 A lure knocker will help you get your prized lures back and keep you fishing.
+Check out this excellent DIY lure retriever.

 7. Travel in packs and book early